mobgen/halo-documentation/pages/android/api-core/android_core_gradle_plugin_options.md

 | **translations** (Boolean:Optional)|Enables the translations library for HALO.|
 | **twofactorauth** (Boolean:Optional) |Enables the two factor authentication library for HALO.
 You will have to use **sms** or **push** boolean to enable one or both services under this closure.|

+If you want to have both credentials for debug and prod and the following services enabled (twofactor, notifications, translations, content and auth) you have to provide the following HALO closure:

 ```groovy

 halo {